SjoenH/local-bin/README.md

     # Test that the scripts are in your PATH
     which ai-story
     which lspkg
+    which epcheck

     # Try running a script (this will show the help message)
     ai-story help

+    # Test epcheck functionality
+    epcheck --help

+    # Test the epcheck test suite (if in the repository)
+    cd testbench/v1.0 && ./run-tests.sh && ./test-browser.sh list
     ```

 ### Alternative Installation